top of page

 Kevin M. Rice, MD

-Dr. Rice is a radiologist with Renaissance Imaging Medical Associates and is currently the Vice Chief of Staff at Valley Presbyterian Hospital in Los Angeles, California.
+Kevin M. Rice, MD is the president of Global Radiology CME and is a radiologist with Cape Radiology Group.
+He has held several leadership positions including Board Member and Chief of Staff at Valley Presbyterian Hospital in Los Angeles, California.
 Dr. Rice has made several media appearances as part of his ongoing commitment to public education.
-Dr. Rice's passion for state of the art radiology and teaching includes acting as a guest lecturer at UCLA.
+Dr. Rice's passion for state-of-the-art radiology and teaching includes acting as a guest lecturer at UCLA.
 In 2015, Dr. Rice and Natalie Rice founded Global Radiology CME to provide innovative radiology education at exciting international destinations, with the world's foremost authorities in their field.
 In 2016, Dr. Rice was nominated and became a semifinalist for a "Minnie" Award for the Most Effective Radiology Educator.
+He was once again a semifinalist for a "Minnie" for 2021's Most Effective Radiology Educator by AuntMinnie.com.
+He has continued to teach by mentoring medical students interested in radiology.
+Everyone he has mentored has been accepted into top programs across the country, including Harvard, UC San Diego, Northwestern, Vanderbilt, and Thomas Jefferson.

 Follow Dr. Rice on Twitter @KevinRiceMD